WennaHan/WennaHan.github.io/_pages/teaching.md

 Organize your courses by years, topics, or universities, however you like! -->

 I am passionate about teaching students from all backgrounds, and I have continuously developed my teaching skills through the Teaching Assistant role in the past four years.
 I have assisted in both undergraduate and graduate courses, giving several lectures and instructing data analysis lab sessions.
-I have also served as an independent instructor for the week-long summer program targeting prospective high school students, for which, I designed and delivered a curriculum.
+I have also served as an independent instructor for the week-long summer program targeting prospective high school students.
 Additionally, I have mentored seven undergraduate students for their research projects, preparing them for various academic competitions.

 Courses Assisted: